Bhutan tourism & COVID-19 FAQ – constantly updated

 Is it possible to travel to Bhutan now or in near future?

-All tourism visas starting from 6th March onwards are suspended until further notice.
-Travel also remains subject to various restrictions imposed by the countries through which travelers are entering Bhutan.
+Travel also remains subject to various restrictions imposed by the countries through which travelers can enter Bhutan.
 We are closely following any prospect when tourism might reopen.

 What are the current travel restrictions in the transit countries?

-Please mind that these policies might change any time with immediate effect.
+Please mind that following policies might change any time with immediate effect.
+For up-to-date info refer to IATA Travel Center or each country authorities.

 If I already booked the trip to Bhutan, should I cancel?

-If your trip was supposed to start before the end of April, you should definitely reschedule or, if not possible, cancel.
-Although authorities did not indicate that clearly, we believe there is zero chance for borders to open that soon.
-If your tour is planned for May onwards, there might be slim chance of Bhutan being open, but travel restriction in the transit countries might still be a problem.
-You should consult your Bhutanese tour operator what cancellation conditions will apply in case your tour is cancelled in such case.
-You should also consider cancellation conditions of your flight tickets as well and then decide accordingly.
+If your trip was supposed to start before the autumn of 2021, you should definitely reschedule or cancel.
+Although authorities did not indicate anything clearly, we believe there is zero chance for borders to open that soon.
+If your tour is planned for June 2021 onwards, you might keep fingers crossed and wait.

 What is Firefox Tours policy towards COVID-19 cancellations?